Skip to main content

 Molecular Endocrinology of the Estrobolome

-The gut microbiome’s influence on systemic steroid hormone concentrations is a field of intense investigation, with representing a particularly well-defined paradigm of this interaction.
+The gut microbiome’s influence on systemic steroid hormone concentrations is a field of intense investigation, with the estrobolome representing a particularly well-defined paradigm of this interaction.
 The estrobolome is functionally defined as the aggregate of enteric bacterial genes whose products are capable of metabolizing estrogens.

 Its primary enzymatic component of clinical interest is β-glucuronidase (GUS).
 This enzyme’s activity directly impacts the enterohepatic circulation of estrogens, a physiological process that significantly contributes to the body’s total exposure to these hormones.
 After their primary activity, estrogens are conjugated in the liver, primarily through glucuronidation, to form water-soluble compounds like estradiol-3-glucuronide.
 This process renders them biologically inactive and targets them for excretion via bile into the intestinal lumen.